hpcugent/vsc_user_docs/mkdocs/docs/HPC/migration_to_rhel9.md

-The `module` command will produce a clear warning when you are loading modules that are using a toolchain that will no longer be available after the cluster has been migrated to RHEL8. for example:
+The `module` command will produce a clear warning when you are loading modules that are using a toolchain that will no longer be available after the cluster has been migrated to RHEL9.
+For example:

     foss/2019a:
        ___________________________________